BDenizKoca/WAutoSend---Message-Scheduler/README.md

 3) Open https://web.whatsapp.com and log in

-4) Use the floating FAB or press Ctrl+Shift+W to open the scheduler panel
+4) Use the floating FAB

 ---

 ## Usage

-1) Open WhatsApp Web and bring up the panel (FAB or Ctrl+Shift+W)
+1) Open WhatsApp Web and bring up the panel
 2) Add a schedule:
    - Time (24h)
    - Message text or "Use clipboard if empty"